 Washington, DC

-This free family-friendly event celebrates the legacy of Go-Go legend and DC’s own Chuck Brown.
-Bring your blankets and lawn chairs to enjoy the afternoon’s entertainment which will include UCB, Rare Essence, Doug E Fresh, and the Chuck Brown Band.
-There will be a kids activity area and food trucks will be on site.
+This FREE family-friendly event celebrates the legacy of Go-Go legend and DC’s own Chuck Brown.
+Bring your blankets and lawn chairs to enjoy the afternoon’s entertainment that will commemorate this local legend.

 Around the World Cultural Food Festival